 For information on public comments pertaining to specific project-related public hearings, you can click on the specific project title below.

-If you would like to submit a comment to the Knightdale Town Council, please fill out the "Submit a Public Comment" form linked at the top of this page.
+If you would like to submit a comment to the Knightdale Town Council, please fill out the "Submit a Public Comment" form linked at the top of this page or click here.

 General Public Comments